webdott/webdott/README.md

 Hello there :wave:,

 I am Uchechukwu Nwafor, but you can call me Webdot🕷️.
-I am a front-end Software Engineer based in Lagos State, Nigeria 🇳🇬; specializing in building highly functional and scalable web apps.
+I am a Software Engineer based in Lagos State, Nigeria 🇳🇬; specializing in building highly functional and scalable web apps.

 I also love writing about concepts and topics learnt during my tech journey.
 Check out my blog at [hashnode](https://nwaforuchechukwu.hashnode.dev/).